flaf/miscellaneous/puppet4/production/modules/keyboard/README.md

 # Usage

-Here is the declaration to have French keyboard:
+Here is the declaration to have a French keyboard:

 ```puppet
 class { '::keyboard':